 - (i) Where significant subsidiaries are audited by another firm of auditors, the names of the other auditors are to be disclosed specifically, i.e. giving the full name of each such firm.
-A subsidiary is considered significant under the SGX-ST Listing Manual if its net tangible assets represent 20% or more of the issuer's consolidated net tangible assets, or its pretax profits account for 20% or more the issuer's consolidated pre-tax profits. - (ii) Under the SGX-ST Listing Manual, an issuer may appoint different auditors for its significant subsidiaries or associates provided the Board and audit committee are satisfied it would not compromise the standard and effectiveness of the audit; or if the subsidiary or associate is listed on a stock exchange.
+A subsidiary is considered significant under the SGX-ST Listing Manual if its net tangible assets represent 20% or more of the entity's consolidated net tangible assets, or its pretax profits account for 20% or more the entity's consolidated pre-tax profits. - (ii) Under the SGX-ST Listing Manual, an entity may appoint different auditors for its significant subsidiaries or associates provided the Board of Director and Audit Committee are satisfied it would not compromise the standard and effectiveness of the audit; or if the subsidiary or associate is listed on a stock exchange.
 An example of suitable disclosure in such as case would be:

-In accordance with Rule 716 to the SGX-ST Listing Rules, the audit committee and Board have confirmed that they are satisfied the appointment of different auditors for its subsidiaries would not comprise the standard and effectiveness of the audit of the Company.
+In accordance with Rule 716 to the SGX-ST Listing Rules, the Audit Committee and Board of Directors have confirmed that they are satisfied the appointment of different auditors for its subsidiaries would not comprise the standard and effectiveness of the audit of the Company.